 Victoria boasts a plethora of stunning trails and hiking opportunities.
 Whether you’re meandering amidst wildflowers, traversing the Upper Yarra Goldfields circuit walk, ascending Mount Bishop Summit, or exploring Hanging Rock in Macedon Ranges, the diverse landscapes offer a tapestry of natural beauty waiting to be discovered.

 The authentic Kokoda Track Trail in Papua New Guinea spans approximately 96 kilometres, requiring 9 to 12 days for a complete trek.
 Renowned for its challenging terrain, undertaking this trail is advisable with the guidance of an experienced guide.
 While I haven’t embarked on this trail personally, it is on my bucket list, beckoning with its allure of adventure and historical significance.

 Covering a mere 40 kilometres, the journey from Melbourne to Kokoda Track Memorial is a quick 50-minute drive, albeit with toll roads along the route.

 For added convenience, the Kokoda Track Memorial car park generously offers 2 hours of complimentary parking for visitors.

-Melbourne Central Business District (CBD) and Kokoda Track Memorial are very well connected by trains and trams.
-The easiest way is to take a 50 minutes train to Upper Ferntree Gully station, which is around 1.4 kilometres from the Kokoda Track Memorial.
-The other way is to take two trams to reach the Ferny Creek Avenue, that is about 750 metres from the entrance.
+The Melbourne Central Business District (CBD) and Kokoda Track Memorial enjoy excellent connectivity through trains and trams.
+Opt for a convenient 50-minute train ride to Upper Ferntree Gully station, approximately 1.4 kilometres from the Kokoda Track Memorial.
+Alternatively, consider taking two trams that lead to Ferny Creek Avenue, a mere 750 meters from the entrance.

 1000 Steps in Kokoda Track Memorial